golemfactory/golem-architecture/arch-snapshot/arch.md

   The allocation is neccessary for all operations that may lead to expending funds and it is transparently checked at all relevant points.
 If any of the constraints are not satisfied, the operation will fail.
 Allocations *DO NOT* affect semantics of the Golem Network and can be considered an implementation detail.

+#### Interactions with other components
+The Payment component is invoked by the REST API, CLI or by messages from the Payment component running on another node in the Golem Network.
+When operating, it relies on Net to communicate with other nodes and on Identity to sign messages.
+Last but not least, it interacts with Payment Drivers that implement actual interactions with the underlying payment mechanisms (in our case, ERC20 on Ethereum).
+Payment Drivers are considered to be a submodule of the Payments component.

 #### Payments models
 A payment model is an algorithm for determining the amount due based on resource usage (AKA Usage Counters, see [ExeUnits section](#ExeUnits)).